pbs-plus/pbs-plus/README.md

 - Configure initial settings on the agent host using environment variables (Linux uses env vars for initial config; Windows uses the registry):
   - `PBS_PLUS_INIT_SERVER_URL` — e.g. `https://<pbs-server>:8008`
   - `PBS_PLUS_INIT_BOOTSTRAP_TOKEN` — the copied token
+  - `PBS_PLUS_HOSTNAME`: agent's hostname/FQDN for mTLS certificate; this will be used to the target name in the server's database.
+Make sure this is unique across all your agents.
 - Restart the `pbs-plus-agent` service so it reads the env vars and initializes:
   - `systemctl restart pbs-plus-agent` (if using systemd)
 - As soon as the agent starts, it should persist config to `/etc/pbs-plus-agent/registry`, bootstrap mTLS, and you should see the client as Reachable in the Targets tab.
 If so, you should be good to go.